kitajs/minimal-example/README.md

 4. You can run the `test` script to check if your code compiles correctly. `--dry-run` and `--noEmit` prevent KitaJS and TypeScript from emitting files, which is useful for testing.

+5. You can run `npm run dev` to instantly reflect your changes into your server.
+This is useful for development.

-5. Start your server by running `node dist/index.js` or `npm start`.
+6. Start your server by running `node dist/index.js` or `npm start`.

-6. Done! 🎉
+7. Done! 🎉

 <br />